daph3105/QA-Challenge/README.md

 Sort by name is done alphabetically, sort by id numerecally.

-Start and End can only be the name of the app, and it searches only valid app names such as my-app-001, or existing app IDs.
+Start and End can only be the name of the app, and it searches only valid app names such as my-app-001, or existing app IDs.<br/>
-If the name of the app or the app id entered under start or end are invalid, it will return an empty array.
+If the name of the app or the app id entered under start or end are invalid, it will return an empty array.<br/>
 I've commented the source code for further understanding.